-It is not unusual for the Doctoral Candidate to enlist the assistance of others in the course of Dissertation research and document preparation.
-In fact, some Students "outsource" particular tasks such as running statistical analysis, administering tests, or transcribing interviews due to the time involvement and need for expertise.
-Although Candidates must make decisions on how to best utilize their time, and how much to use the skills of others, they never relinquish the responsibility for the process or the product of the research.
+It is not unusual for the doctoral candidate to enlist the assistance of others in the course of dissertation research and document preparation.
+In fact, some students "outsource" particular tasks such as running statistical analysis, administering tests, or transcribing interviews due to the time involvement and need for expertise.
+Although candidates must make decisions on how to best utilize their time, and how much to use the skills of others, they never relinquish the responsibility for the process or the product of the research.

-The Student is responsible for knowing every aspect of the research and is answerable to the Committee for the ethical behavior, procedures, accuracy, interpretation, and integrity of the results.
-The Student must not include anything in the Dissertation that s/he cannot describe, understand, justify, and explain to the Committee.
-The Student must be in control of the research and Dissertation and cannot defer to experts or hired assistants without a complete understanding of the reasons, procedures to be used, and appropriate interpretation of the results from these outside efforts.
-The Committee must be confidently convinced that the Student has a total grasp of the research and Dissertation and has taken measures to ensure accuracy.
+The student is responsible for knowing every aspect of the research and is answerable to the committee for the ethical behavior, procedures, accuracy, interpretation, and integrity of the results.
+The student must not include anything in the dissertation that they cannot describe, understand, justify, and explain to the committee.
+The student must be in control of the research and dissertation and cannot defer to experts or hired assistants without a complete understanding of the reasons, procedures to be used, and appropriate interpretation of the results from these outside efforts.
+The committee must be confidently convinced that the student has a total grasp of the research and dissertation and has taken measures to ensure accuracy.

-Many Doctoral Students find it helpful to employ a statistics consultant at various points throughout their research and Dissertation.
-Statistical consultants can assist Students with the research questions, design, data collection procedures, and statistical procedures necessary for the Dissertation proposal.
-Statistical consultants can also assist Students in statistical analysis and interpretation.
-If Students wish to use a consultant they should discuss this with the Committee Chair first, and then with other Members of the Committee.
+Many doctoral students find it helpful to employ a statistics consultant at various points throughout their research and dissertation.
+Statistical consultants can assist students with the research questions, design, data collection procedures, and statistical procedures necessary for the dissertation proposal.
+Statistical consultants can also assist students in statistical analysis and interpretation.
+If students wish to use a consultant, they should discuss this with the Committee Chair first and then with other Members of the Committee.

-One consultant Students must employ is a professional editor who is also an expert in APA writing style.
-Your Committee Members need to be able to review your work without being distracted by spelling, grammar, and writing errors.
-Remember that the Dissertation will be published in the Student's name but will also include the names of Committee Members.
-Each person's reputation is tied to the quality of the completed Dissertation.
+One consultant each student must employ is a professional editor who is also an expert in

+APA writing style.
+Your committee members need to be able to review your work without being distracted by spelling, grammar, and writing errors.
+Remember that the dissertation will be published in the student's name but will also include the names of committee members.
+Each person's reputation is tied to the quality of the completed dissertation.
 Students are responsible to pay for this service.
-The use of an editor will be money well spent in order to ensure that the Dissertation is both well- written and consistent with APA format writing standards.
+The use of an editor will be money well spent in order to ensure that the dissertation is both well- written and consistent with APA format writing standards.
 Students are free to ascertain an editor of their choice or to consult with one of the editors listed in the Ph.D.
 C.E.S.
 Center.